 Chicken reproduction is a fascinating subject that we explore in depth in this article.

 Whether you’re planning on incubating the eggs yourself or letting a hen sit on them, you need to collect the eggs regularly (two or three times a day) so you can choose the best ones to incubate or for a hen to brood.
 You also want to collect them regularly to avoid them getting dirty.
 Remember: washing eggs will remove the protective coating around them, leaving them more vulnerable.
-Since you can’t wash them, collecting eggs regularly is key to avoid them getting dirt on them, which can filter through the shell and damage the fertilized egg.
+Since you can’t wash them, collecting eggs regularly is key when mating chickens to avoid them getting dirt on them, which can filter through the shell and damage the fertilized egg.

 When collecting the eggs keep your hands clean and be extra careful with them.
 Avoid damaging them by collecting your eggs in a soft basket.
 Be very careful when manipulating the eggs, not only so you don’t break them but to avoid disturbing the fragile membrane inside it.

 Clean the bedding extra often to make sure the eggs have a better chance by decreasing bacteria that may infect the egg.

 Once you have your fertilized eggs, store them with the pointing egg down.
 Store them for at least 24 hours and for up to seven days.
 To store them, you need to keep them at 55 °F in an environment with high humidity.
 Turn the eggs daily to ensure that the membrane doesn’t get stuck to one side.

 Roosters mate not only to reproduce, but as a way to establish dominance.
 If you have more than one rooster, they’ll often compete to mate with the same hen.
 Hens are usually compliant so, if you leave them to their own devices, the roosters can quickly wear a hen down just to establish dominance.
 They may also attack each other to get to mate with a hen.